-This programme broadens your understanding of careers in health care, social care and children's services.
-The focus is on developing skills which are directly transferable to the workplace - or to study at the next level.
+This course broadens your understanding of careers in healthcare, childcare and children's services.
+The focus is on developing skills which are directly transferable to the workplace, or to study at the next level.

 - Introduction to the caring sectors

 - Creative and leisure activities for children and adults

 - Personal care in health and social care